 It was clear that a name change would help grow the organization and serve as a smart marketing asset.
 After embarking on our naming and research process, the right new name for the Guilford Merchant’s Association emerged: Triad Business Advantage.
 This name opened up the association geographically and spoke to the association’s benefit—it truly gave their members a business advantage.

 Sometimes a new name is also part of a broader rebranding project.
-Our recent renaming and repositioning of the American Association of Diabetes Educators (AADE) is one example of this.
+Our renaming and repositioning of the American Association of Diabetes Educators (AADE) is one example of this.

-In 2018, AADE embarked on a new vision: to drive optimal outcomes for people with diabetes through the integration of clinical management, education, prevention and support.
+AADE had embarked on a new vision: to drive optimal outcomes for people with diabetes through the integration of clinical management, education, prevention and support.
 Thanks to input from many stakeholders that the current specialty name, “diabetes educator,” was limiting and not inclusive of everything that a specialist did for people with diabetes, we embarked on an extensive research process that ultimately determined there was a need for a new title that reflected the increased relevance of the diabetes educator role.

 We then used another rigorous research process to help determine that the specialty title that resonated most was “diabetes care and educator specialist.”
 Today, this member-affirmed specialty title allows the association and its members to stand as leaders in diabetes care because it more accurately describes all that they do for people with diabetes.
 The association’s name changed to reflect the specialty as well.
 The American Association of Diabetes Educators became the Association of Diabetes Care & Education Specialists (ADCES).